Angelo Di Pietro (inventor)

 Angelo Di Pietro (born 1950 in Avellino, Italy) is an engine designer who developed the Di Pietro Motor air engine.

 Life

 He qualified as Congegnatore Meccanico in Avellino and moved to Stuttgart to work on the pistonless rotary Wankel engine at the Daimler-Benz AG research laboratories 1969 and 1970.
 In 1971, he migrated to Australia where he established a construction engineering company.
 From his early experience with Wankel rotary engines, Angelo became interested in developing a more efficient engine than the traditional reciprocating internal combustion engine, and he has worked on various alternative concepts intermittently over the last 30 years.
-In 1999, he made a major design breakthrough with a rotary motor which runs on compressed air.
+In 1999, developed a rotary motor which runs on compressed air.

 The engine was called the Angelo Di Pietro Rotary Positive Displacement Air Engine and Di Pietro claims that his engine is 100% more efficient than competitors' products and that the reduction in friction will allow the engine to turn with a pressure of 1 psi.

-Di Pietro targeted locations in which automotive vehicles are required, but cause immense health hazards such as produce markets and warehouses.
-Di Pietro was determined to find an alternative that was both environmentally conscious, comparable in desired power, and inexpensive.